 The Skinny: Consumers’ expectations are only continuing to rise.
 They want premium experiences from all the brands they interact with, so it’s on marketing teams to create sticky, memorable content and platforms.

 The Takeaway: The average B2B customer moves through six channels as they make their purchase decision.
-Brands must create seamless, consistent and simple omnichannel experiences.
+Brands must create seamless, consistent and straightforward omnichannel experiences.

-Having mixed messages, off-brand and outdated content, can cause disengagement, which crucially lowers trust, which is among one of the most important factors marketers have to cultivate today.
+Mixed messages and off-brand, outdated content can cause disengagement, which crucially lowers trust, which is among one of the essential factors marketers have to cultivate today.
 Make your messages clear, make your UX intuitive, and make your content valuable.
 Make it something the audience is going to love.

 Social is No Longer a B2B Afterthought